wavebeem/wavebeem.com/src/blog/2026/review-curse-crackers/index.md

   </figcaption>
 </figure>

-I think maybe Colorgrave (the developers) got too good at their own game while playtesting the Bonnie fight.
+I think maybe [Colorgrave](https://www.colorgrave.com/) got too good at their own game while playtesting the Bonnie fight.
 Or maybe they were expecting everyone to use the game's not very well explained healing items.
 For the entire game's runtime, you have exactly 3 HP... and this boss, if you're not careful, will cover the entire screen in projectiles.

 After tons of practice, and switching to a hyper aggressive playstyle, I was able to eventually eke out a victory with a single HP left.
 Despite being